-BCAG held various RTP/SCS public workshops beginning in 2014 and spanning through 2016 in the cities of Chico, Gridley, Oroville, and the Town of Paradise.
-Development of the 2016 RTP/SCS was made in consultation with its member jurisdictions, BCAG's advisory committees, local Tribal Governments, interested state and federal agencies, and the public.
+BCAG held various RTP/SCS public workshops beginning in 2018 and spanning through 2020 in the cities of Chico, Gridley, Oroville, and the Town of Paradise.
+In 2020, as a result of COVID-19, much of the outreach was done via zoom after shelter-in-place recommendations by the Department of Public Health were made.
+Development of the 2020 RTP/SCS was made in consultation with its member jurisdictions, BCAG's advisory committees, local Tribal Governments, interested state and federal agencies, and the public.